carbon-language/carbon-lang/flang/docs/Calls.md

 Note that the `INTENT` attribute does not, by itself, require the use of explicit interface; neither does the use of a dummy procedure (implicit or explicit in their interfaces).
-So the analyis of calls to F77ish procedures must allow for the invisible use of `INTENT(OUT)`.
+So the analysis of calls to F77ish procedures must allow for the invisible use of `INTENT(OUT)`.

 ## Protocol overview